Our animal initiatives

 See our pets available for adoption

-We have developed a number of community animal rescue group partnerships to support the most vulnerable animals.
+We have developed a number of community animal rescue organisation partnerships to support the most vulnerable animals.

 Orphaned kittens

 We have implemented a Neonate Rescue Program for orphaned kittens weighing 500 grams or less.
-All these kittens are referred to our rescue partner, Maneki Neko Cat Rescue, who have many dedicated foster carers who can provide the care they need.
-Maneki Neko Cat Rescue raises these kittens and they are then made available for adoption through their adoption program.
+These kittens are referred to our dedicated rescue partners who have specialised foster carers who can provide the care they need.
+The kittens are raised by the foster carers and then made available for adoption through their adoption programs.

 For more information on our rescue partners, see our Adopt a pet page.